dhhepting/dhhepting.github.io/teaching/groupwork.md

 ---
 # {{ page.breadcrumb }}

 The mark awarded for each group assignment is shared by all group members.
-However, you have the ability to communicate extra information about your the performance of your group members to your group members, to the marker, and to me.
+However, you have the ability to communicate extra information about the performance of your group members to your group members, to the marker(s), and to me.

 For each group assignment,
-you are encouraged (but not required) to rate your group members by allocating 100 (or 99, in the case of a group with 3 members contributing equally) points amongst them (including yourself).
+you are encouraged (but not required) to rate your group members (including yourself) by allocating 100 (or 99, in the case of a group with 3 members) points amongst them.
 Allocating points for a group assignment will provide evidence of your participation in the course.

-* If all group members contribute equally, allocate the points equally to each group member.
+* If all group members contribute equally, allocate the points equally to each group member (for example: in a group of 3, each member would get 33 and in a group of 4, each member would get 25).

-* If you feel that all members of your group have not contributed equally, allocate the 100 points unequally and explain why you have done this.
+* If you feel that all members of your group have not contributed equally, allocate the 100 (or 99 for a group of 3) points unequally and explain why you have done this.

 * If you provide a group rating, please be thoughtful as you undertake this activity.